SherazT/KPCB_game/README.md

 MAC Instructions: \

+`pip install -r requirements.txt` \
+`python Memory_Match.py`

+<b>For macOS greater than Mojave 10.14.6 - there are some compatibly issues with one of the libaries in the program and as such you must use Python3.6.
+Instructions are below:</b>

 If you don't have Python3.6 installed, please use the following to install.\
 `brew unlink python`\
 `brew install --ignore-dependencies https://raw.githubusercontent.com/Homebrew/homebrew-core/f2a764ef944b1080be64bd88dca9a1d80130c558/Formula/python.rb`